demisto/content/Packs/MandiantAdvantageThreatIntelligence/Integrations/FeedMandiantThreatIntelligence/README.md

 ## Get Credentials
 - Log into `advantage.mandiant.com`
-- Navigate to `Settings`, then scroll down to `APIv4 Access and Key`
+- Navigate to `Settings`, then scroll down to `APIv4 Access and Key`.
-- Click `Get Key ID and Secret`
+- Click `Get Key ID and Secret`.

 ## Upgrading from previous versions